OpenSensorsIO/opensensorsIO-arduino/README.md

 ## Using the Library

-1. Download the [Arduino MQTT client](http://knolleary.net/arduino-client-for-mqtt/) dependency, created by Nick O'Leary from [here](https://github.com/OpenSensorsIO/opensensorsIO-arduino/blob/master/bin/pubsubclient.zip).
+1. Download the [Arduino MQTT client](http://knolleary.net/arduino-client-for-mqtt/) dependency, created by Nick O'Leary, from [here](https://github.com/OpenSensorsIO/opensensorsIO-arduino/blob/master/bin/pubsubclient.zip).

 2. Import the Arduino MQTT client file you just downloaded into the Arduino IDE.
 To do this we go to the Arduino IDE toolbar, go to Sketch -> Import Library -> Add library and add PubSubClient.zip